-Why does it cost $325 when down south I can get paid for recycling my car?
+Why does it cost me money to recycle my vehicle, when down south I can get paid for recycling my car?

 Yukon is far from the factories that turn crushed cars into new materials and we can only put so many cars on a truck.
 This means that although crushed vehicles have financial value when sold in the south, the amount Raven makes is far less than what it takes to cover the shipping and labour costs.
 This price is set based on the current market value for crushed vehicles and we regularly review the pricing to ensure the lowest possible price.

 Both Raven and companies like Urban Auto have a part to play in recycling vehicles!
 Recycling cars is not a simple process and it requires various facilities, equipment, and insurance.
 Raven does not have auto-mechanic facilities or a facility for handling hazardous materials.
 As part of Raven’s mandate, we work to partner with local businesses where there is mutual benefit towards achieving community goals.
 That is why we are partnered with Urban Auto, who have the capabilities to safely remove all hazardous materials from vehicles.
 Raven then uses its extensive experience and networks in recycling to prepare the cars for shipping and sale to end-markets.